influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 Plugins such as the Exec (`exec`) input plugin and the Kafka Consumer (`kafka_consumer`) input plugin parse textual data.
 Up until now, these plugins were statically configured to parse just a single data format.
-The Exec (`exec`) input plugin mostly only supported parsing JSON, and the Kafka Consumer (`kafka_consumer`) only supported data in InfluxDB line-protocol.
+The Exec (`exec`) input plugin mostly only supported parsing JSON, and the Kafka Consumer (`kafka_consumer`) only supported data in InfluxDB line protocol.

 Now, we are normalizing the parsing of various data formats across all plugins that can support it.
 You will be able to identify a plugin that supports